 - It also plans to establish an independent Climate Change Commission.

-- We recently consulted on a range of matters on transitioning to a low emissions and climate resilient economy including:
+We consulted in June and July 2018 on a range of matters on transitioning to a low emissions and climate resilient economy.
+This has resulted in the proposed Climate Change Response (Zero Carbon) Amendment Bill.

 Climate change is not just an environmental issue, it has social and economic implications too, and shifting to a low emission economy presents new opportunities for innovation.